PolymerSearch/api-instructions/README.md

 ## Functionality 3: Copying views and customization from another manually created Polymer app

-Let's say you want to have certain views and customization pre-available when you create a Polymer app using above API.
-To do this first create a Polymer app on the platform using a similar/same dataset and make all the views and customization/theme changes you want.
+Let's say you want to have certain views and customization pre-available when you create a Polymer app using the API.
+To do this, first create an app on the Polymer platform using a similar/same dataset and make all of the views and customizations that you want.

-You can then copy all views and customization from a different dataset by adding `import_from` object in the request, and including `id` of the dataset and `data` that you want to copy (either `views`, `user_config`, or both).
+You can then copy all views and customizations from a different dataset by adding import_from object in the request, and including id of the dataset and data that you want to copy (either views, user_config, or both).

 ```
 {